Prerana266/Mango_Leaf_Disease_Prediction_And_Treatment_Recommendations/README.md

-# 🌿 AgriLeaf Doctor - Smart Crop Disease Detection System
+# 🌿 Deep Learning Based Mango Leaf Disease Prediction And Treatment Recommendations

 ## Overview
-AgriLeaf Doctor is a comprehensive AI-powered agricultural application designed to help farmers identify and treat crop leaf diseases effectively using the mango leaf disease dataset from Kaggle.
+This is a comprehensive AI-powered agricultural application designed to help farmers identify and treat crop leaf diseases effectively using the mango leaf disease dataset from Kaggle.

 ## 🚀 Features
 - **🦠 Disease Detection**: AI-powered leaf disease classification using deep learning